 What is the minimum age for kids on your family trips?

-There is no minimum age requirement to participate on a WI trip.
-For a paddling trip, we require participants to wear a personal flotation device (PFD) at all times when on the water for safety.
+There is no minimum age requirement to participate on a WI family trip.
+We require participants to wear a personal flotation device (PFD) at all times when on water for safety.
 The smallest PFD we provide for children requires a minimum weight of 30 pounds.
-A child smaller than this weight limit would need to provide their own PFD or would be unable to participate on the trip.
-For most family trips, children should be able to sit comfortably in a canoe or kayak for 1+ hour at a time.
+A family with a child smaller than this weight limit would need to provide their own PFD or would be unable to participate on the trip.
+For family paddling trips, children should be able to sit comfortably in a canoe or kayak for 1+ hour at a time.
 This should guide whether or not a child would be a good fit on any particular trip.

 Is there a discount on family trips?

 Yes.
-All youth participants under the age of 18 pay 50% less than the adult rate on all family trips.
-Adult fees are typically lower than on our "adult" trips to the same destination to help family affordability.
-Click here to see a list of our available family trips.
+All youth participants under the age of 18 pay 25% less than the adult rate on all family trips.

 I have a child with a disability.
 Would a family trip be appropriate for them?

 Yes.
 All of our trips strive to integrate persons with and without disabilities, including children on our family trips.
 Call us at 612-676-9400 if you have questions.
 Otherwise, you can register for a family trip, and we'll call you when we receive your information.

 Will age-appropriate activities be offered for children on a family trip?

 Yes.
 Your trip leaders will offer age-appropriate activities for children at different points throughout the trip.
 Our staff love kids and are great at making sure your whole family has a great time.